Skyshader77/Lacryma-Hydra/chapter28.typ

 "I know what the Faith treats those accused of witchcraft.
 Th-This is magic isn't it?"

-"A Purpleborn who became a Maig.
+"A Purpleborn who became a Magi.
 You would be the envy of many poets."

 "Not if I burn at the pyre."